GJCav/doxygen-template/use-markdown/markdown-test.md

 ## article title and Doxygen label

 The top level title, defined by `# title`, the `Use Mardown` in this article, will be the label in doxygen.
 A doxygen label can be referred globally among the project.
 More specifically, the project comprises all files set by `INPUT` in `Doxyfile`.
-Thus this article can be referred as `%\ref Use-Markdown` as an addition to markdown style `[Use Markdown](./markdown-test.md)`.
+Thus this article can be referred as `\ref use-markdown` as an addition to markdown style `[Use Markdown](./markdown-test.md)`.

-If the label is `README`, the article becomes the index page, or welcome page, or main page of the generated web site.
+If the label is `README`, `index` or `mainpage`, the article becomes the index page, or welcome page, or main page of the generated web site.

 A doxygen label is expected to be **unique** in the project.
 But there may several markdown files sharing a common name under different sub-folders.
 In such case, referring markdown by label name breaks down, though doxygen still generate every article.
-A special exception is that multiple `index` or `mainpage` titled articles confuses doxygen so which article is selected as index page eventually is an undefined behavor.
+A special exception is that multiple `README`, `index` or `mainpage` titled articles confuses doxygen so which article is selected as index page eventually is an undefined behavor.

-More about the label of markdown files, refer to official [markdown support](#md_page_header)
+More about the label of markdown files, refer to official [markdown support](https://www.doxygen.nl/manual/markdown.html#md_page_header)

 Read the section [test link](#test-link) for more examples.